asjafjell/dotfiles-macos/virtual linux/README.md

    # Choosing a shortcut, right click and copy gives a setting like the one under here.
 Emptying the
    # array removes all shortcuts for that functionality

-   # Remove shorcuts for Activities:
+   # Remove shortcuts for Activities:
    gsettings set org.gnome.shell.extensions.dash-to-dock hot-keys false for i in $(seq 1 9); do gsettings set org.gnome.shell.keybindings switch-to-application-${i} '[]'; done